 While traditional bluegrass, country blues, cowboy and western swing anchor their repertoire, the band is far from predictable and can be tough to categorize.
 What makes Timbre Junction different is their taking a song from any era or genre and turning it on its head to make it their own.

 Timbre Junction’s lineup has evolved since they formed in 1998.
-Founded by Minnesota bluegrass stalwarts Mike Regouski and Karen Radford, the band rotated players for some years until settling upon the current crew which now includes distinguished Minnesota musician Joel Johnson (Guitar/Vocals) and Bob Bruce (Mandolin/Vocals) who was last to join in the spring of 2019 after moving to the area from Eau Claire, Wisconsin.
+Founded by Minnesota bluegrass stalwarts Mike Regouski and Karen Radford, the band rotated players for some years until settling upon the current crew which includes Joel Johnson (Guitar/Vocals) and Bob Bruce (Mandolin/Vocals) who was last to join in the spring of 2019 after moving to the area from Eau Claire, Wisconsin.

 Mike Regouski has been playing professionally since 1970’s throughout the north central region.
 He is respected for his driving Scrugg’s style banjo, yet Mike plays the dobro and guitar equally well.
 His ability to match differing instruments to the mood of a song is key to the Timbre Junction sound.
 A long-standing member of bluegrass associations throughout the mid-west, Mike is a welcomed performer at bluegrass festivals and acoustic venues alike.